 Wedding Posteponements due to COVID 19

-This has been a devastating time for the Wedding Industry as we have had to deal with so many unhappy couples who are having to move their weddings, and now even for a second time.
+This has been a devastating time for the Wedding Industry as we have had to experience so many unhappy couples who are having to move their weddings, and now even for a second time.
 The stress, the anguish, the uncertainty of whether to go ahead or postpone, its been highly stressful for so many couples.

 There has been so much uncertainty around weddings.
-We are allowed a wedding but only for 30 heartbeats but for some this may just tick that all important box, to marry your loved one.
+We are allowed a wedding but only for 30 heartbeats but for some, this may just tick that all-important box, to marry your loved one.

 Here is what you would need to do if you wish to postpone

 Contact your Insurance Company, some insurances are paying out it the venue close on government orders, but the only one I know paying out is John Lewis at the moment.

 Contact your venue, find out where you stand and if they will postpone your wedding for free, get some available dates.

 However, if your insurance covers all your expenses, you can at least start all over and pick a date you prefer next year, especially if you have a church wedding as currently, you can only have only 30 heartbeats allowed to attend the ceremony (for now)

 Contact your immediate family that you just can't go without on your day, check they can make those dates given

 Contact your registrar/church first then all your suppliers once you have the dates from the above chosen,

 and see where you stand with postponement and their availability